 “Can I volunteer with you?”

-We are a foster-based rescue and don’t have a kennels or centre so there aren’t volunteer roles directly with the dogs such as dog walking.
-Usually, we require people to help at fundraising events and to do home checks for us but these opportunities are not available in 2020 for obvious reasons.
-Hopefully, in 2021 we will need volunteers again!
+We are a foster-based rescue and don’t have a kennels or center so there aren’t volunteer roles directly with the dogs such as dog walking.
+We are always looking for volunteers to help at fundraising events such as fetes and galas.
+We also rely on committed volunteers to undertake home checks for prospective adopters.
+If these roles appeal please email us at email@example.com.

 “Do you take old duvets/ towels/ pillows etc?”